How is Ontario Stem Cell Treatment Centre different from other clinics offering stem cell treatments?

 How is the fat obtained?

 The fat is harvested with our special sterile harvesting technology.
-The “mini liposuction” fat removal procedure lasts approximately twenty minutes and is performed under local anesthetic.
-Specially designed equipment is used to harvest less than 100cc of fat from the patient.
-Post-operative discomfort is minimal and there is minimal restriction on activity.
+The “mini liposuction” fat removal procedure takes approximately twenty five minutes and the “liposuction” part of the procedure takes about 5 minutes.
+It is completely comfortable and is performed under local anesthetic.
+Specially designed equipment is used to harvest less than 55 ccs of fat from the patient.
+Post-operative discomfort is minimal and there is minimal restriction on activity

 How does OSCTC control sterility in the processing of the stem cells?